-(d) Broken Amount(s): [[] per Calculation Amount, payable on the Interest Payment Date falling [in/on] []][Not Applicable] (e) Day Count Fraction: [30/360] [Actual/Actual (ICMA)] (f) Determination Date(s): [[] in each year][Not Applicable] (Only relevant where Day Count Fraction is Actual/Actual (ICMA).
-In such a case, insert regular interest payment dates, ignoring issue date or maturity date in the case of a long or short first or last coupon) 14 Floating Rate Note Provisions [Applicable/Not Applicable] (If not applicable, delete the remaining subparagraphs of this paragraph) (a) Specified Period(s)/Specified Interest Payment Dates: [] [, subject to adjustment in accordance with the Business Day Convention set out in (b) below/, not subject to adjustment, as the Business Day Convention in (b) below is specified to be Not Applicable] (b) Effective Interest Payment Date: [The date falling [•] Business Days following each Interest Payment Date, provided that the Effective Interest Payment Date with respect to the last Interest Period will be the Maturity Date or, if the Issuer elects to redeem the Notes before the Maturity Date, the date fixed for redemption (include for Payment Delay only)] 15 /[Not Applicable] (c) Business Day Convention: [Floating Rate Convention/Following Business Day Convention/Modified Following Business Day Convention/ Preceding Business Day Convention][Not Applicable] [For Payment Delay, always specify a Business Day Convention] (d) Additional Business Centre(s): [] (e) Manner in which the Rate of Interest and Interest Amount is to be determined: [Screen Rate Determination/ISDA Determination] (f) Party responsible for calculating the Rate of Interest and Interest Amount (if not the Fiscal Agent): [] (g) Screen Rate Determination: • Index Determination: [Applicable/Not Applicable] Insert only if Index Determinatio n is not applicable • Reference Rate: [currency][] month [LIBOR/EURIBOR/SONIA/SOFR/€STR/NIBOR/ STIBOR/REIBOR/CIBOR]. • Reference Bank(s): [] • Interest Determination Date(s): [•]/[The date falling [•] Business Days prior to the first day of each Interest Period]/ [First day of each Interest Period]/[The [first, second, third etc.] Business Day immediately preceding the Interest Payment Date for each Interest Period (or immediately preceding such earlier date, if any, on which the Notes are due and payable).][provide details]/[The Interest Payment Date at the end of each Interest Period; provided that the Interest Determination Date with respect to the last Interest Period prior to the Maturity Date or the date fixed for redemption will be the Rate Cut-off Date - Include this wording for Payment Delay only]]16
+(If not applicable, delete the remaining subparagraphs of this paragraph) (a) Rate(s) of Interest: [] per cent. per annum payable in arrear on each Interest Payment Date (b) Interest Payment Date(s): [] in each year up to and including the Maturity Date (Amend appropriately in the case of irregular coupons) (c) Fixed Coupon Amount(s): [] per Calculation Amount (d) Broken Amount(s): [[] per Calculation Amount, payable on the Interest Payment Date falling [in/on] []][Not Applicable] (e) Day Count Fraction: [30/360] [Actual/Actual (ICMA)] (f) Determination Date(s): [[] in each year][Not Applicable] (Only relevant where Day Count Fraction is Actual/Actual (ICMA).
+In such a case, insert regular interest payment dates, ignoring issue date or maturity date in the case of a long or short first or last coupon) 14 Floa ating Rate Note Provisions [Applicable/Not Applicable] (If not applicable, delete the remaining subparagraphs of this paragraph) (a) Specified Period(s)/Specified Interest Payment Dates: [] [, subject to adjustment in accordance with the Business Day Convention set out in (b) below/, not subject to adjustment, as the Business Day Convention in (b) below is specified to be Not Applicable] (b) Effective Interest Payment Date: [The date falling [•] Business Days following each Interest Payment Date, provided that the Effective Interest Payment Date with respect to the last Interest Period will be the Maturity Date or, if the Issuer elects to redeem the Notes before the Maturity Date, the date fixed for redemption (include for Payment Delay only)] 15 /[Not Applicable] (c) Business Day Convention: [Floating Rate Convention/Following Business Day Convention/Modified Following Business Day Convention/ Preceding Business Day Convention][Not Applicable] [For Payment Delay, always specify a Business Day Convention] (d) Additional Business Centre(s): [] (e) Manner in which the Rate of Interest and Interest Amount is to be determined: [Screen Rate Determination/ISDA Determination] (f) Party responsible for calculating the Rate of Interest and Interest Amount (if not the Fiscal Agent): [] (g) Screen Rate Determination: • Index Determination: [Applicable/Not Applicable]